Hamhung

-Hamhŭng (Hamhŭng-si; [hamɣɯŋ]) is North Korea's second-most populous city, and the capital of South Hamgyŏng Province.
-It has an estimated population of 768,551.
-Located in the southern part of the South Hamgyong province, Hamhung is the main and most popular metropolitan area in the province.
-Hamhung has a thriving local economy compared to other metropolitan areas in North Korea, and it is known by North Koreans as a great area of architectural construction that was centrally planned, and built by the government of North Korea.
+Hamhŭng (Hamhŭng-si; [hamɣɯŋ]) is North Korea's second-most populous city, it is major port city for the country and industrial hub.
+Hamhung is the capital of South Hamgyŏng Province and the 16th largest city in the Korean Peninsula.
+Located in the southern part of the South Hamgyong Province, Hamhung is the main and most populous metropolitan area in the province.
+Hamhung was centrally planned and built by the North Korean Government.

 Administrative divisions

 Hamhŭng is divided into 7 guyŏk (wards):